creations56/lucien/README.md

-display time with a classic pocket watch aesthetic.
+A working « on line » classic pocket watch.